Smooth solutions to the chord log-Minkowski problem: Derivatives and variations of the generalized dual quermassintegral

 \subsection{Explicit derivatives of $\widetilde{V}_q(\Omega,\cdot)$ when $q>2$}

-We have already proved in Sec. \ref{sec3} that for each $q>-1$, if $\pd\Omega$ is smooth, then $\widetilde{V}_q(\Omega,\cdot)$ is smooth.
+As established in Section \ref{sec3}, for each $q>-1$, the functional $\widetilde{V}_q(\Omega,\cdot)$ is smooth whenever $\pd\Omega$ is smooth.
 However, it seems very hard to provide explicit expressions for derivatives of all orders.
 Recalling Lemma \ref{lemNak}, it is possible to obtain the explicit $k$-th order derivatives whenever $k<q$.

 In fact, when $q>1$, the first order derivatives have already been explicitly calculated in \eqref{eq:13}.
 Letting $\omega\equiv1$ and $\phi\equiv1$, and recalling the value of $\varsigma$ taken as $\frac{y-z}{|y-z|}$, we obtain the following lemmas.